SceneGate/Ekona/docs/specs/cartridge/filesystem.md

 After every file and directory names of the current directory entry, the byte `0x00` must be present.

+The text encoding for the name is Shift-JIS.
+As it's a Japanese encoding, names may contain Japanese characters and cannot contain any European (Latin-1) or other non-English language characters.

 ## Files ID and order

 The files ID are assigned in order following a _depth-first_ recursion of the